castorini/pyserini/docs/experiments-distilbert_tasb.md

 This guide provides instructions to reproduce the DistilBERT KD TASB dense retrieval model on the MS MARCO passage ranking task, described in the following paper:

 > Sebastian Hofstätter, Sheng-Chieh Lin, Jheng-Hong Yang, Jimmy Lin, Allan Hanbury.
-[Efficiently Teaching an Effective Dense Retriever with Balanced Topic Aware Sampling.](https://arxiv.org/abs/2104.06967) SIGIR2021.
+[Efficiently Teaching an Effective Dense Retriever with Balanced Topic Aware Sampling.](https://arxiv.org/abs/2104.06967) _SIGIR 2021_.

 Since dense retrieval depends on neural networks, Pyserini requires a more complex set of dependencies to use this feature.
 See [package installation notes](../README.md#package-installation) for more details.